-Encourage your children’s teacher(s) to schedule a field trip to the race village and the educational Exploration Zone.
-Contact at Sail Newport: firstname.lastname@example.org.
+Encourage your children’s teacher(s) to schedule a field trip to the 2018 Race Village and the educational One Ocean Exploration Zone.
+Contact at Sail Newport: firstname.lastname@example.org

 2. RI Sea Grant/ Coastal Resources Center – “Coastal Flooding, Sea Level Rise and What You Can Do”

 3. URIs Graduate School of Oceanography – “Climate Change - Eyes on the Storm: Hurricanes and Society”

 This exhibit looked at recent hurricane disasters, exemplifying the need for education and awareness about these large tropical cyclones.
 The exhibit will engage visitors to learn more about hurricanes and how they are forecasted (and the research happening at URI that feeds into these forecasts.)
 Visitors will also learn how climate change is impacting tropical systems, and why it is critical to be prepared for the upcoming hurricane season.

 4. URI Graduate School of Oceanography - “Life in the Bay - What is in a Drop of Water?”

 The exhibit introduced visitors to the many beautiful and fascinating ocean plants and animals which are too small to notice with the naked eye –the plankton.
 One table had 5 microscopes: 2 hands-on microscopes for looking at the very small plant plankton (phytoplankton), 2 hands-on microscopes for looking at the slightly bigger animal plankton (zooplankton) and one microscope connected to a large computer display.
 The plankton was caught each morning right in the water outside Fort Adams.
 Nets were used to catch the plankton.
 A second table had plankton-related activities, which varied over the week and included activities like building and testing model plankton, drawing plankton, learning about monitoring the plankton in the bay, and learning about conserving plankton.